akashb1999/First-ECommerce-by-Akash-B./README.md

 # HeadPhones by Akash Bhattacharyya.

-A ECommerce Website that shows various types of headphones, catalogs, reviews, and testimonials,  using HTML, CSS, and JavaScript.
+An E-Commerce website that shows various types of headphones, catalogs, reviews, and testimonials,  using HTML, CSS, and JavaScript.

 ## 🔧 Technologies Used